Darkcoder011/Youtube_Farm/README.md

 1. Select from 200+ self-improvement topics or let the system choose one randomly
 2. The script generator creates viral, highly shareable motivational content with image prompts using Gemini's text generation capabilities
-3. The image generator takes those prompts and creates visual representations using Gemini's image generation model
+3. The image generator takes those prompts and creates visual representations in YouTube 16:9 format using Gemini's image generation model
+4. The audio generator converts the script into natural-sounding speech using Kokoro TTS
-4. All outputs are saved with timestamps for easy tracking
+5. All outputs are saved with timestamps for easy tracking

 ## Output

 - Motivational scripts are saved as markdown files in the `output/scripts` directory
-- Generated images are saved in the `output/images` directory with timestamps
+- YouTube-optimized images (16:9 aspect ratio) are saved in the `output/images` directory
+- Audio narrations are saved as WAV files in the `output/audio` directory
+- All outputs use matching timestamps for easy correlation

 ## Models Used

-- Text Generation: `gemini-2.0-flash-thinking-exp-01-21`
+- Text Generation: `gemini-2.0-flash-thinking-exp-01-21` (Google Gemini)
-- Image Generation: `gemini-2.0-flash-exp-image-generation`
+- Image Generation: `gemini-2.0-flash-exp-image-generation` (Google Gemini)
+- Audio Generation: `Kokoro-82M` (Kokoro TTS)

 ## Note